-Why do I love cast iron skillet?
+Why do I love cast iron skillets?

-- It’s super durable and durable.
+- These skillets are super durable.

-- It gives you a nearly natural non-stick surface.
+- They have a natural non-stick surface.

 - Cast iron skillets evenly distribute heat from the bottom through the sidewalls.

 - They also add a source of nutritional iron to your food.